Synchronicity89/RobotAttack/README.md

 ## Training (experimental)
 - Kick off a quick RL training session that uses the headless Sim and saves a model under `NNet/policy_model/`:
   - npm run train:rl
+- Per-level and unified training:
+  - npm run train:rl:level1 → saves to `./NNet/policy_model/level-1/`
+  - npm run train:rl:level2 → saves to `./NNet/policy_model/level-2/`
+  - npm run train:rl:all → curriculum across levels 1/2; saves to `./NNet/policy_model/all-levels/`
+  - The trainer appends a level one-hot feature to observations: [L1, L2, L3+].
+- AI Demo model loading behavior:
+  - When AI is enabled (no ?rec=...), the AI Demo attempts to load a model in this order based on `?level=`: `NNet/policy_model/level-{level}/model.json`, then `NNet/policy_model/all-levels/model.json`, then `NNet/policy_model/model.json`.
+  - If no model is found, it falls back to a simple heuristic controller.
+  - The AI Demo conditions observations with the selected level one-hot so models trained with level context work as expected.
 - Hardware acceleration:
   - The trainer auto-detects available backends.
 On Windows, if `@tensorflow/tfjs-node` or `@tensorflow/tfjs-node-gpu` is installed and your environment is set up (CUDA/cuDNN for GPU), the run will use the native TensorFlow backend.
 Otherwise, it falls back to pure JS (`@tensorflow/tfjs`), which is slower but portable.
   - The script logs detected logical CPUs and whether a GPU backend is active.